 Her dressing room off the bedroom:

-Add a little “TV magic,” and the turret looks like this:
+With a little “TV magic,” the turret looks like this:

 The Pool House: